maxtoroq/maxtoroq.github.io/XCST/docs/overview.md

 ## ASP.NET

-Taking advantage of ASP.NET's extensible build infrastructure, you can use XCST for web application development.
-The framework takes care of code generation and compilation at run-time.
-Compiled packages inherit a base class that provide access to HTTP objects, with properties like `Request`, `Response`, `Context`, `Session`, etc.

-Additionally, you can use a set of extension instructions known as [the application extension](../a/).
+XCST integrates with ASP.NET using a base class that provide access to HTTP objects, with properties like `Request`, `Response`, `Context`, `Session`, etc. Additionally, you can use a set of extension instructions known as [the application extension](../a/).
 These are based on the HTML helpers from ASP.NET MVC, and can greatly simplify the development of web forms.

+You can either use run-time compilation or pre-compilation.
+Run-time compilation is what most developers are familiar with, and is a good choice for small to medium sized, content heavy sites.
+It takes advantage of ASP.NET's extensible build infrastructure.

+Pre-compilation is a good choice for medium to large sized, code heavy sites, as explained on [this post](/2019/01/the-ultimate-aspnet-project.html).